Women's EURO 2022: Germany vs Denmark match facts, stats, ones to watch

-- Germany triumphed in each of the previous six editions of the UEFA Women's EURO, and have been victorious in eight of their ten previous appearances.
-They finished in the top four in each of their first nine participations prior to that 2017 defeat by Denmark.
+- Germany have been victorious in eight of their ten previous UEFA Women's EURO appearances.
+They triumphed in each of the previous six editions, and finished in the top four in each of their first nine participations, prior to that 2017 defeat by Denmark.

 - Denmark's 2017 run was their best ever EURO performance.
 They lost 4-2 in the final to hosts the Netherlands in Enschede despite taking an early lead through Nadim's sixth-minute penalty.

 - Denmark's last-four triumph on penalties against Austria in 2017 was their first EURO semi-final success after five previous eliminations.

 - The Danes have reached the semi-finals or better in the last two EURO tournaments having exited in the group stage in 2005 in England and 2009.

 - Germany posted a flawless Group I campaign to book their place at EURO 2022, winning all eight of their qualifiers – scoring 46 goals and conceding just once.

 - Denmark picked up 28 points from their ten qualification matches to top Group B, scoring 48 goals – level with the Netherlands and Spain as joint top scorers – and, like Germany, conceding only one.
 They dropped points only in their final qualifier, a goalless draw against section runners-up Italy in Viborg.

 - The 27-year-old made seven starts in qualifying, more than any other Germany player.